Executive MBA Career Development

 Participants have access as soon as the programme starts and up until graduation.
 After graduation, they become alumni and fall into the remit of the Alumni Career Development Centre offering a life-long support.

-Participants who are sponsored for more than 51% of the tuition fee have limited access to the Career Development offerings.
-Should you wish to gain full access to all offerings, you will need to provide us with an agreement letter from your company.
+Participants who are more than 51% sponsored for their tuition fee have limited access to the Career Development offerings.
+If this is your case and you wish to gain full access to all services, you will need to provide us with a letter of permission from your company.

 Companies hardly recruit EMBA participants solely because of the EMBA degree.
 They recruit specific profiles, with specific experiences and skills.
 Candidates will be recruited because of their experience, their skills, and the added value they can bring to the organisation.
 Few recruiters are coming on campus for EMBAs only.
 Companies interested in hiring experienced and senior individuals will prefer to engage with EMBA participants on a one-to-one basis, targeting specific profiles and relevant experience, rather than an entire class.
 This does not mean that companies are not active with INSEAD when it comes to EMBAs, but rather that their approach is different as compared to the big recruitment drives of the full-time MBA programme.